News

 Shima Kasumi University of Tsukuba Faculty of Human Studies, Department of Education 3rd year

-Vital Arena Kanami Tomioka Vital Arena” – A Matching Service Focusing on Health-conscious Exercise Demand Kanagawa University of Health and Welfare Faculty of Health and Welfare, Department of Social Welfare 1st year
+Vital Arena Vital Arena” – A Matching Service Focusing on Health-conscious Exercise Demand Kanami Tomioka Kanagawa Prefectural University of Health and Welfare Faculty of Health and Welfare, Department of Social Welfare 1st year

 Takumi Ota University of Tsukuba School of Medicine, Nursing 3rd year